 Planets visible to the naked eye

-Mars appears at dusk more than 25 degrees above the west horizon.
-The Red Planet presently shines with an orange tint, similar in brightness to the brighter stars.
-It sets in the west-northwest around 10:30 p.m.
-On the evening of March 30, the crescent moon rests 7 degrees to the left of Mars.
+Mars appears at dusk more than 15 degrees above the west horizon, and sets in the west-northwest around 10:00 p.m.
+It shines with an orange tint, and is presently similar in brightness to the brighter stars.
+The Red Planet will pass between the Hyades and Pleiades star clusters during the last week of April.
+On the evening of April 27, the crescent moon will rest 10 degrees to the left of Mars.

 Saturn is visible at the end of the night and at dawn.
-Look for the Ringed Planet low in the southeast, after 3 a.m.; at dawn, it stands about 20 degrees above the south-southeast horizon.
-The last quarter moon hangs 2 ½ degrees above Saturn on the morning of March 20.
+Look for the Ringed Planet low in the southeast after 1:30 a.m.; it culminates at dawn, 22 degrees above the southern horizon.
+The waning gibbous moon will appear near Venus on the mornings of April 16 and 17.